gift4jr/InterfaceMgr_windows/README.md

 Supports real-time message publishing and subscribing using the MQTT protocol.

 ### 4. **Message Queue Manager Library**
-Implements a lightweight, thread-safe message queuing system for inter-thread communication.
+Implements a lightweight, thread-safe message queuing using ring-buffer for inter-thread communication.

 ### 5. **Pipe Manager Library**
 Facilitates communication between processes or threads using named or unnamed pipes.

 ### 6. **Serial Manager Library**
-Manages serial communication interfaces (e.g., COM ports) with support for real-time data handling.
+Manages serial communication interfaces with support for real-time data handling.

 ### 7. **Table Manager Library**
 Provides dynamic in-memory data table operations with support for indexing and searching.